-Children who are Lesbian, Gay, Bisexual, or Transexual (LGBT)
+17. Children who are Lesbian, Gay, Bisexual, or Transexual (LGBTQ+)

 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+However, children who are LGBTQ+ can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBTQ+ neglec(whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.
+We also recognise that LGBTQ+ children are more likely to experience poor mental health and any concerns should be reported to the DSL.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+Risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
 Ursuline High School will provide a safe space for them to speak out or share their concerns with members of staff.